Satyapal Chandra: Controversy

 The release of his tenth novel When Heaven Falls Down, a romantic novel which has enough contents based on communal conflagration, rape by religious leaders, love-jihad, reality of Indian health care system, Medical negligence, Prostitution and corruption in Indian education system caused immediate controversy.
 It was alleged that content of this book is full of harsh languages showing the naked reality of India where Hindus and Muslims still keep arguing and fighting against each others to prove whose religion is better.
 He responded by saying that he didn't want to project any generalization towards the whole religion through it.
 The only motto behind writing this book was to promote communal harmony in society by diminishing social hatred.

 Other works

 He has worked on various creative projects executing different roles like Lyricists, screenwriter and Creative Director.
 As a motivational speaker, he has attended many seminars organised by different colleges and NGOs.
 He is honorary member of many human right organizations.
 He has produced a web series named Women's Desire.
 He has widely written articles on many subjects for various websites.
+He also serves as a co-founder of Brilliance Cosmocare and Brilliance Clinic.